mykelalvis/FT/Traveller/WORKING/Mongoose/The Mystery of BT-SHT 365.md

 It should not be difficult for the Travellers to find their way around.
 And at 1000-tons, it is not out of the question that the Travellers could crew such a vessel, though they may be kept a bit busy in tense situations.
 Any examination of the engineering section shows that the ship's reactor is online and the engines are warmed up.
 She's ready to go.

 An Average (DM 8+) Astrogation, EDU or INT check will show that the ship already has a course plotted for an area one parsec coreward of Thalassa.
 Logs show that the ship was to rendezvous with a Carrier Group loyal to Duke Petrovsky.
-The ship's manifest shows that it was designed to hold a 20- ton Launch, but that the Launch is not present.
+The ship's manifest shows that it was designed to hold a 20-ton Launch, but that the Launch is not present.

 ### Enter Silvaria Marios